Stomacher

 A stomacher is a decorated triangular panel that fills in the front opening of a woman's gown or bodice.
 The stomacher may be boned, as part of a stays, or may cover the triangular front of a corset.
 If simply decorative, the stomacher lies over the triangular front panel of the stays, being either stitched or pinned into place, or held in place by the lacings of the gown's bodice.

 A stomacher may also be a piece or set of jewellery to ornament a stomacher or bodice.

 Early stomachers

-In the 15th and 16th centuries, men and women both wore decorative stomachers (often called placards or plackets) with open-fronted doublets and gowns.
+In the 15th and 16th centuries, men and women both wore decorative stomachers (sometimes called placards or plackets) with open-fronted doublets and gowns.
+Henchmen and footmen at the coronation of Henry VII of England in October 1485 were supplied with crimson and green satin doublets and "plakkardes".
 The form and style of these stomachers in combination with the headgear is often used to date paintings to a certain time period.

+Stomachers for Elizabeth I were made by her tailors Walter Fyshe and William Jones.
+Some were rigid, made with paste board, while many had no stiffening.
+In the 1590s, the embroiderer John Parr embellished stomachers for Elizabeth with pearls and silver wire.

 In 1603, Elizabeth Wriothesley, Countess of Southampton, who was pregnant, wrote to her husband in London asking him to buy her a stomacher, 'buy me a "stumiger" of scarlet, half a yard broad, and as long at least, lined with plush to keep my belly warm a days when I must ride'.
 In 1635, Henrietta Maria's tailors were paid for "putting in whalebone into all her Majesty's stomachers when her Majesty was with child".

+In 1674, Lady Anne Clifford wrote that she usually wore a string of scented pomander beads under her stomacher.

-Some 17th-century women's stomachers of the Northern Netherlands:
+Some 17th-century women's stomachers from the Dutch Republic: